tucommenceapousser/dirlister/README.md

 2. Upload the files to your server.

-3. Set up your allowed file extensions in the PHP code.

-4. Customize the background, colors, and styles in the CSS.

-5. Ensure PHP is configured on your server.
+3. Ensure PHP is configured on your server.

-6. Access the tool through your browser.
+4. Access the tool through your browser.

 ## Usage

-- Open `index.php` in your browser.
+- Open `dirlister.php` in your browser.
 - Navigate through directories.
 - Enter the password to access protected subdirectories.
 - Click on files to view their content.